terma/angular-small-grid/README.md

   // optional if not specified just Loading... (doesn't support Angular markup)
   loaderTemplate: '<div>L...</div>',

+  // optional if not specified just No Data (doesn't support Angular markup)
+  noDataTemplate: '<span>No Data</span>',

   // optional, raised when columns order was changed
   onOrderChange: function () {},